rickbronson/Chicken-Coop-Garage-Door-Control/README.md

 1. The Problem
 --------------

-  Here in Oregon there are many night predators that would love to
+  Here in Oregon there are many night predators that would love to a
-	turn your chicken into a nice meal.
+	chicken into a nice meal.
 The trick is to keep the predators out of your chicken coop.
 Chickens naturally go into the coop when it gets dark, we just need a way to shut the door sometime after the sun sets and open it around sunrise.

 2. Ideas
 --------------